saish660/aic8800dc/README.md

 # aic8800dc

-Tested on Linux kernel 6.14 with Ubuntu.
+Tested on Linux kernel 6.17 with Kubuntu.

 ### Attention
 Before installing the driver, delete all aic8800-related folders under /lib/firmware.
 Using an incorrect firmware version may cause the system to freeze.